 Minimize Risk of Losing a Diamond

-In order to minimize your risk of losing a diamond from your ring, it is important to have it professionally checked by your jeweler at least twice a year.
-They will check all the prongs and stones to be sure there is enough metal in place and all the stones are secure.
+To minimize your risk of losing a diamond from your ring, it is important to have it professionally checked by your jeweler at least twice a year.
+They will check all the prongs and stones to be sure there is enough metal in place, and all the stones are secure.

 More importantly, it is good practice to check the stones yourself once a week or so.
 If you feel you hit your ring hard on something, check the stones immediately.
 This isn't something you have to do obsessively, and this is not meant to scare you.

 Rings, even antique ones, are durable and built to last.
 However, rings that are commonly worn can have their fair share of wear: constantly in and out of gloves, rubbing up against things, etc. It's important to be just a little bit more aware of your ring's overall condition.

 Your type of setting will determine which method you use to check the stone.